 Shikoku Pilgrimage Route

-Naruto Whirlpools might be Shikoku's strangest attraction, but its most famous one is without a doubt the Shikoku Pilgrimage, a 750-mile route around the island that connects some 88 temples and other holy sites that are related with Kukai, a famous Buddhist monk.
+Naruto Whirlpools might be the strangest attraction in Shikoku Japan, but its most famous one is without a doubt the Shikoku Pilgrimage, a 750-mile route around the island that connects some 88 temples and other holy sites that are related with Kukai, a famous Buddhist monk.
 Although the route traditionally attracts the faithful, it's becoming something of a tourist attraction these days, albeit mainly among Asian (and, especially, Japanese tourists).

 To be sure, since Shikoku is the least populous of Japan's main islands in addition to being its smallest, geographically-speaking, it might seem strange to travel here for the purpose of seeing architecture.
 But in addition to the selection of temples sampled above, Shikoku is home to some of Japan's most magnificent castles, including those in the cities of Matsuyama, Marugame and Ozu.